-SCE provided notification of this PSPS event to the 211 California Network on October 17th, for its awareness, and also provided 24-hour contact information for SCE to escalate any unidentified community issues.
-Given that there were no residential customers impacted by a proactive deenergization during this event, additional engagement with and support of the Access and Functional Needs community were not activated for this event.
+SCE provided notification of this PSPS high threat event to the 211 California Network, Regional Center and the Independent Living Center, and American Red Cross that serve Inyo County on June 15th for their awareness; and also provided 24-hour contact information for SCE to escalate any unidentified community issues.
+Given that there were no customers impacted by a proactive de-energization during this high threat event, additional engagement with and support of the Access and Functional Needs community was not activated for this high threat event.

+24 SCE is required to notify CalOES when the following scope changes occur outside of the normal 7am and 3pm updates: more than +/- 10K customers or 10% of scope (whichever is greater) de-energized or +/- any counties in scope.

+25 CalOES Public Safety Power Shutoff (PSPS) Standard Operating Guide dated May 17, 2022.

-- 6. Provide the following information on backup power (including mobile backup power) with the name and email address of a utility contact for customers for each of the following topics: - a.
-Description of the backup generators available for critical facility and infrastructure customers before and during the PSPS. - SCE maintains a total of 20 mobile generators for use by critical facilities and infrastructure during PSPS events as needed. - b.
+6. Provide the following information on backup power (including mobile backup power) with the name and email address of a utility contact for customers for each of the following topics:

+a.
+Description of the backup generators available for critical facility and infrastructure customers before and during thePSPS.

+SCE maintains a total of 20 mobile generators for use by critical facilities and infrastructure customers during PSPS events as needed.

+b.
 The capacity and estimated maximum duration of operation of the backup generators available for critical facility and infrastructure customers before and during the PSPS.